NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/actions.md

 # Actions reference

-The action of a rule tells Cloudflare how to handle matches for the rule [expression](/ruleset-engine/rules-language/expressions/).
+The action of a rule tells Khulnasoft how to handle matches for the rule [expression](/ruleset-engine/rules-language/expressions/).

 ## Supported actions